 Introduction

 A quantum lattice system can be completely described based on its unitcell.
-Basically, this description should contain three types of information:
+Essentially, this description requires three types of information:

-In theory, as long as the above information is told, one could easily write down the operator representation of the Hamiltonian of the system.
-For example, in the phrase "the single orbital electronic Hubbard model with only nearest neighbor hopping on a one dimensional lattice with only two sites", "one dimensional lattice with only two sites" is the spatial information, "single orbital electronic" defines the local Hilbert space and thus the local algebra, and "Hubbard model with only nearest neighbor hopping" describes the terms present in the Hamiltonian.
-From this phrase, we also know that the Hamiltonian of the system is
+In theory, given the above information, one can easily write down the operator representation of the Hamiltonian of the system.
+For example, in the phrase "the single orbital electronic Hubbard model with only nearest neighbor hopping on a one dimensional lattice with only two sites", "one dimensional lattice with only two sites" provides the spatial information, "single orbital electronic" defines the local Hilbert space and thus the local algebra, and "Hubbard model with only nearest neighbor hopping" describes the terms present in the Hamiltonian.
+From this description, we can derive that the Hamiltonian of the system is

-where $t$ is the hopping amplitude, $U$ is the Hubbard interaction strength and the electronic creation/annihilation operator $c^\dagger_{i\sigma}/c_{i\sigma}$ carries a site index $i$ ($i=1, 2$) and a spin index $\sigma$ ($\sigma=\uparrow, \downarrow$).
-Actually, the unitcell description framework follows exactly after the above train of thought.
-For example, the aforementioned system can be constructed by the following codes:
+where $t$ is the hopping amplitude, $U$ is the Hubbard interaction strength, and the electronic creation/annihilation operator $c^\dagger_{i\sigma}/c_{i\sigma}$ carries a site index $i$ ($i=1, 2$) and a spin index $\sigma$ ($\sigma=\uparrow, \downarrow$).
+The unitcell description framework follows exactly this train of thought.
+For example, the aforementioned system can be constructed with the following code:

 using QuantumLattices